JuliaActors/YAActL.jl/docs/src/usage.md

 ```

 !!! note

-    Don't pass the last `msg` argument of the behavior function to the `Actor`
+    Don't pass the last `msg` argument of the behavior function to the `Actor`.
-    setup!

 ```@docs
 Actor